rkgtech/gigaspaces-sbp-jekyll/distributed-bitmap.markdown

 {%endhighlight %}

-Note that when the service proxy is constructed on the client side, the {{getPageId}} utility method mentioned previously is called to fetch the target page id (and therefore routing id) of the page requested.
+Note that when the service proxy is constructed on the client side, the `getPageId` utility method mentioned previously is called to fetch the target page id (and therefore routing id) of the page requested.

 # Conclusion